-ORDINANCE NO. BL2010-682 (BAKER) - This ordinance abandons a portion of 43rd Avenue North from Georgia Avenue to the railroad right-of-way, and abandons a portion of Alley No. 1203 from 43rd Avenue North to 44th Avenue North.
-These portions of right-of-way are no longer needed for government purposes.
-Metro will retain all easements.
-Consent of the affected property owners is attached to the ordinance.
-This ordinance has been approved by the planning commission and the traffic and parking commission.
 ORDINANCE NO. BL2010-684 (STEINE) - This ordinance adopts the property tax levy for fiscal year 2010-2011.
 The Metropolitan Charter requires that the council's next order of business upon adopting the annual operating budget is to adopt a tax levy that fully funds the operating budget.
-The property tax proposed by the mayor is \$3.54 per \$100 assessed value in the general services district (GSD) and an additional \$0.56 per \$100 assessed value in the urban services district (USD), for a total tax of \$4.10 in the USD.
+The property tax proposed by the mayor is \$3.56 per \$100 assessed value in the general services district (GSD) and an additional \$0.57 per \$100 assessed value in the urban services district (USD), for a total tax of \$4.13 in the USD.
 The break down of the tax levy is identical to the fiscal year 2010 tax levy, although the operating budget ordinance would transfer funds from the debt service fund to the general fund and schools fund as a result of the debt restructuring approved by the council on May 18th.

-ORDINANCE NO. BL2010-685 (STEINE) - This ordinance provides for the regulation of the use and operation of non-taxi vehicles for hire.
+ORDINANCE NO. BL2010-685 (STEINE) - This ordinance, as amended, provides for the regulation of the use and operation of non-taxi vehicles for hire.
 The Metropolitan Government has regulated taxicab companies and drivers for many years.
 However, the code defines taxicabs as those vehicles that transport passengers for hire that do not operate on a fixed route.
 Thus, limousine and shuttle van services that transport passengers on a fixed route are not considered taxis.
 Although some non-taxi transportation companies have essentially been operating in the same manner as taxis, the lack of a specific ordinance regulating this industry has made enforcement problematic.

 This ordinance will require all companies operating non-taxi passenger vehicles for hire, as well as their drivers, to obtain licenses through the Metropolitan transportation licensing commission (MTLC), much in the same manner as taxicab companies and drivers are currently licensed.
 The ordinance includes three classifications of vehicles and services: livery, shuttle, and special-purpose passenger vehicles for hire.
 Applicants would be required to designate the category of passenger vehicle for hire service they intend to provide.

 A description of the three types of vehicles and services is as follows:

 - 1. Livery services are those that operate sedans or SUVs for hire, such as limousine companies.
 The transportation is to be prearranged either directly with the livery service or through a third party (hotel concierge desk).
 The fare is to be determined based upon the amount of time the vehicle is in use, not a meter or mileage.
-The ordinance gives the MTLC the authority to set a minimum charge for livery services in accordance with the commission's rules.
-The taxicab provisions in the code specifically set out the amount of the fare, except for rates between specific destinations, which are left to the MLTC to set. - 2.
-Shuttle services would be limited to those vehicles specifically labeled on the exterior as a shuttle, must use pre-approved routes, and must charge a fare based upon a perpassenger basis, not a meter or mileage. - 3.
+The ordinance sets a minimum charge of fifty dollars for livery services. - 2.
+Shuttle services would be limited to those vehicles specifically labeled on the exterior as a shuttle, must use pre-approved routes, and must charge a fare based upon a per-passenger basis, not a meter or mileage. - 3.
 Special-purpose passenger vehicles for hire are all other passenger vehicles for hire that are not considered a livery vehicle, shuttle, taxicab, or horse-drawn carriage.
 The fare would be determined based upon a pre-determined rate schedule for the proposed destination or by a time usage basis, but not based upon a meter or mileage.
 These services must be pre-arranged in the same manner as livery services.